Doctor Who: The Lost Stories (E·F)

 Stage Reached: Complete script

-References: Doctor Who Magazine Special Edition #7
+References: Doctor Who Magazine Special Edition #7, The Doctor Who Production Diary: The Hartnell Years

 The Furies see The Space War